Our operations

 Operation

-Mantoverde currently operates heap and dump run of mine (“ROM”) leaching and conventional SX-EW to treat oxide ore to produce 35,000 to 40,000 tonnes per year of high-purity LME Grade “A” copper cathodes.
+Mantoverde is a conventional open pit mining operation using truck-and-shovel technology.
+The mine currently operates a sulphide concentrator and a heap and dump run of mine (“ROM”) leaching and conventional SX-EW to produce copper in concentrate with gold as a by-product credit and high-purity LME Grade “A” copper cathodes.
 The mine consists of four pits situated along the Mantoverde fault, each of which contains both sulphide and oxide ores.

-The mine owns a state-of-the-art desalination plant, located approximately 40 kilometers west of the mine that supplies all the water required by the operation with 120 liters per second.
-The plant was expanded to supply 380 liters per second to sustain the mine’s expanded operations after completion of the Mantoverde Development Project (“MVDP”) in late 2023.
+The mine owns a state-of-the-art desalination plant, located approximately 40 kilometers west of the mine that supplies all the water required by the operation.

-Growth – MVDP Optimized and Mantoverde Phase II
+Growth – MV Optimized and Mantoverde Phase II, and Cobalt

-Capstone is currently analyzing the next expansion of the sulphide concentrator.
+Capstone is currently progressing the next expansion of the sulphide concentrator.
 The Company has identified that the desalination plant capacity and major components of the comminution and flotation circuits of the Mantoverde Development Project are capable of sustaining average annual throughput of up to 45,000 tonnes per day with no major capital equipment upgrades.
-Capstone continues to work with Ausenco’s engineering team to develop the Optimized Mantoverde Development Project (“MVDP Optimized”), including evaluating the costs and timelines of debottlenecking the minor components of the plant to meet the potential throughput target.
-The Feasibility Study is on track for completion late in H1 2024.
+As per the 2024 Mantoverde Optimized (“MV Optimized”) Feasibility Study, this capital-efficient expansion extends throughput from 32,000 to 45,000 ore tonnes per day and extends the mine life from 19 to 25 years.
+The $176M project was sanctioned for development in Q3 2025 and is currently in the construction phase.

 Geology and Exploration